TIBCOSoftware/snappydata/docs/aqp_aws.md

 ##Creating Notebooks - Try it Yourself!##

 1. Log on to Apache Zeppelin, create a notebook and insert a new paragraph.
-2. Use `%snappydata.snappydata` for SnappyData interpreter or use `%snappydata.sql` for SQL interpreter.
+2. Use `%snappydata.spark` for SnappyData interpreter or use `%snappydata.sql` for SQL interpreter.
 3. Download a dataset you want to use and create tables as mentioned below

 ###Examples of Queries and Results###